karanprime/ParticlePhysicsMafia/README.md

 ### Win Conditions
 - **Matter wins** when all Antimatter particles are eliminated.
 - **Antimatter wins** when they equal or outnumber Matter.
-- **Optional**: If Gluon-bonded lovers are alive at the end, they win together.
+- **Optional**: If Gluon-bonded quarks are alive at the end, they win together.

 ---

 ## 🧠 Optional Rules

-- **Gluon Bonding**: Secretly pair players.
-If one dies, the other does too.
+- **Gluon Bonding**: Secretly creates hadrons.
+Can select a trio of Up, Down Charm Quarks.
+If one dies, the others die too.
 - **Muon Mayhem**: Each Muon can force a lynch once per game.
 - **Charge Confusion**: Anti-Down particles appear positive when scanned by the Electron.